near-ndc/gwg/TEMPLATE-SPEC.md

 | Actor 2 |          |          |          |          |
 | Actor 3 |          |          |          |          |
 | Actor 4 |          |          |          |          |

+## Consequences

+This section describes the consequences, after applying the decision.
+All consequences should be summarized here, not just the "positive" ones.

+### Positive

+### Negative

+### Neutral

 ## Open Questions and Comments